derekja/espcam/README.md

 ### Arduino & Python Installation

-To install the esp32-cam board first install the Arduino 2.2.1 environment:
+To install the esp32-cam board first install the Arduino 2.3.4 environment (was version 2.2.1 in 2023):

 https://www.arduino.cc/en/software

 Then in the preferences dialogue add the board manager url: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json

-Then in the Tools -> Board manager install the ESP32 by Espressif Systems
+Then in the Tools -> Board manager install the ESP32 by Espressif Systems (version 3.1.0, was previously 2.0.14 in 2023)

 Then you can plug the board into a usb port and select the "AI Thinker ESP32-CAM" board on the appropriate port.